Heartless (Kanye West song): Commercial performance

 In Canada, the song opened at number eight on the Canadian Hot 100 for the issue dated November 22, 2008, becoming the week's highest entry.
 "Heartless" spent 22 weeks on the Hot 100.
 Elsewhere, the song debuted at number 36 on the New Zealand Singles Chart for the issue date of December 1, 2008.
 The song steadily rose up the chart during the succeeding nine weeks, which finished with it peaking at number six on the chart issue dated February 2, 2009.
 On July 12, 2009, the song was certified gold by Recorded Music NZ (RMNZ) for selling over 7,500 units in New Zealand.
 "Heartless" peaked at number 40 on the ARIA Singles Chart, and it had been certified quadruple-platinum by the Australian Recording Industry Association (ARIA) for shipments of over 280,000 copies in Australia in 2022.
 In Turkey, the song entered the Türkiye Top 20 at number 14 on the issue date of January 19, 2009, before peaking at number 2 in its 7th week on the chart.
 The song peaked at number 10 on the UK Singles Chart, and lasted for 20 weeks on it.
 As of October 24, 2019, the song ranks as West's 17th most successful track of all time on the chart.
-On August 20, 2021, "Heartless" was certified platinum by the British Phonographic Industry (BPI) for selling 600,000 units in the United Kingdom.
-The song further reached the top 40 in Ireland, Sweden, Denmark, the Netherlands, and Germany, with it receiving a platinum certification by IFPI Danmark for 90,000 shipments in the third of the five countries.
+On March 15, 2024, "Heartless" was certified double platinum by the British Phonographic Industry (BPI) for selling 1,200,000 units in the United Kingdom.
+The song further reached the top 40 in Ireland, Sweden, Denmark, the Netherlands, and Germany, with it receiving a double platinum certification by IFPI Danmark for 180,000 shipments in the third of the five countries on April 3, 2024.
 The song peaked at number 36 on the European Hot 100 Singles chart, while it ranked as the ninth biggest digital song of 2009 worldwide, with sales of 5,500,000.